 We recorded several webinars that goes over the major topics in this document, plus fielded questions from participants in the webinar.
 Take time to watch the webinars to get a feel for what we do here at Launch School and whether you want to learn this way.
 It'll help clarify a lot of questions.

 Thank you for reading this long document.
 If you have any questions about specifically how things work, make sure to read the Frequently Asked Questions page.
-If you have any other thoughts or questions, you can email us at firstname.lastname@example.org.
+It's likely many of the questions you have right now have been addressed there.
+If you have any other thoughts or questions not covered in the FAQ, you can email us at email@example.com.